 Hardware

-An RTX 3070 is living proof that software now matters more than hardware
+An rtx 3070 is living proof that software now matters more than hardware

 At a glance:

-Why the RTX 3070 still performs
+Why the RTX 3070 Endures

 Editorial SiliconFeed is an automated feed: facts are checked against sources; copy is normalized and lightly edited for readers.